-The Corporation had 2.0 million SAR's outstanding at December 31, 2014.
+The Corporation had 2.0 million SAR's outstanding at December 31, 2015.
 The SARs vest up to one third on each anniversary from the date of grant and expire in June 2018.
 The exercise price is downward adjusted for dividends paid.
-As such the exercise price at December 31, 2014 is \$2.48 (December 31, 2013 - \$3.05) and 666,667 SARs were vested and exercisable.
+As such the exercise price at December 31, 2015 is \$2.20 (December 31, 2014 - \$2.48) and 1,333,333 SARs were vested and exercisable.
 The SARs when exercised are to be cash settled based on the difference between the Corporation's common share price on the date of exercise and the adjusted exercise price.
 The Corporation has valued the SARs using a Black Scholes valuation model and will continue to revalue at each reporting period until ultimate cash settlement.
-During the year, the Corporation realized a decrease to the liability within accounts payable and an offsetting decrease to stock-based compensation of \$0.2 million (2013 - \$3.0 million).
+During the period, the Corporation realized a decrease to the liability within accounts payable and an offsetting decrease to stock-based compensation of \$0.8 million (2014 - \$0.2 million decrease).
+There is \$1.3 million included in accounts payable at December 31, 2015 (December 31, 2014 - \$2.7 million).